pauly/lightwaverf/README.md

     lounge light random 60 - this will adjust the start/end times of the event randomly within the 60 minutes around the actual gcal entry time (ie plus or minus 30 minutes)

-Also note that you can only modify the time within the caching time you setup in the cron job for update timers. i.e. you cannot modify an event ahead by 2 hours but only cache historically by 1 hour, as the event will have been purged from the cache by the time you want it run.
-You will have to configure the caching period on the update timers function to be at least as 'wide' as the biggest time modifier you are using.

 ## Sunset/sunrise

 In order to trigger events based on local sunset/sunrise, you can play a neat trick with the "if this then that" service (www.ifttt.com).
 Essentially, you can set up a daily job that will automatically create a gcal entry at the start of each day where the start time is the local sunset or sunrise.
 I use this to create and entry daily which runs a certain sequence.
 See this IFTTT recipe as an example: https://ifttt.com/recipes/96584